Naked fireman, binky-binging bulldog: New England’s odd 2019

 HE EXTINGUISHED HIS CLOTHES

-A veteran Lynnfield firefighter who police say walked naked into a Rhode Island convenience store on a dare retired early after being placed on leave.
-Authorities in Middletown charged 60-year-old John Walsh with disorderly conduct after he shed his clothing and wore nothing but a “smile on his face” as he purchased a soda at a 7-Eleven.
+A veteran firefighter who police say walked naked into a Rhode Island convenience store on a dare retired early after being placed on leave.
+Authorities in Middletown charged 60-year-old John Walsh, of Lynnfield, Massachusetts, with disorderly conduct after he shed his clothing and wore nothing but a “smile on his face” as he purchased a soda at a 7-Eleven.
 A woman passenger in his car told police she dared him to enter the store nude because he said it was legal in the Ocean State.

 These were two clean capers — or maybe just two cases of mistaken identity.
 In mid-May, Nate Roman, of Marlborough, Massachusetts, came home from work and knew instantly someone had been inside.
 Nothing was taken, but the house was spotless: beds made, rugs vacuumed, toilets scrubbed — even origami roses crafted on the toilet paper rolls.
 Police think a housekeeping service may have come to his house by mistake.
 Roman called the experience “weird and creepy.”
 Three weeks later, a Vermont man came home to find a strange woman cleaning his house.